yelu/lccrf/README.md

 * Rich features.
 NGram, Transition, Regex(in progress), Dictionary(in progress), Contextual-Free-Grammar(cfg, in progress) features are built-in.
 * Extensible featurizers.
 By implementing self-defined featurizers, you can add any feature you need freely, e.g. a feature checking if two consecutive tags are the same.
 * API library.
 It can be embedded into your own code more easily and gracefully compared to calling a standalone binary.
-* Be easy to understand.
-It follows the theoretical derivation and uses the same mathematical symbols in [Log-Linear Models, MEMMs, and CRFs](http://www.cs.columbia.edu/~mcollins/crf.pdf) and [The Forward-Backward Algorithm](http://www.cs.columbia.edu/~mcollins/fb.pdf) by [Michael Collins](http://www.cs.columbia.edu/~mcollins/).

 ## Get Started